EngineerBetter/engineerbetter-hugo/content/blog/2017-05-05-anthropic-sympathy.md

 Now consider our network to be a communications network.
 We can make a communications network more reliable and thus more valuable by increasing the success rate of messages sent upon it - if we can avoid messages being misinterpreted or corrupted, then we waste less time and energy on resending them.

-# Human Contact Improves Communication Efficiency
+## Human Contact Improves Communication Efficiency

 It turns out that humans appear to possess some pretty sophisticated mechanisms for adding redundancy to communications, and for ensuring that messages are understood as the originator intended.

 <figure>
   <img src="/img/blog/as/as.029.jpeg" class="fit image">
-  <figcaption style="font-size: .8em">Did your eyebrows raise when looking at this picture?</figcaption>
+  <figcaption>Did your eyebrows raise when looking at this picture?</figcaption>
 </figure>

 Picture the scene: you're walking through a busy train station, and ahead of you two friends are bidding each other farewell with a firm handshake and shared laughter.
 One of them turns towards you, still laughing, and makes eye contact.
 Before you know it, you realise you've inexplicably smiled at the person, despite not being in on their joke.
 This happened to me on the morning I wrote this paragraph.